statisticianinstilettos/recmetrics/README.md

 # recommender_metrics
-This library contains useful metrics and plots for evalauting recommender systems.
+This library contains useful metrics and plots for evaluating  recommender systems.

 The python notebook in this repo, `example.ipynb`, contains examples of these plots and metrics in action for a simple popularity recommender.